What Is The Roman Numeral Of 21

 Conclusion

 The Roman numeral for 21 is XXI, a simple yet elegant representation of a number using an ancient system.
-While seemingly straightforward, the journey to understanding even this basic conversion highlights the rich history and enduring relevance of Roman numerals.
+Practically speaking, while seemingly straightforward, the journey to understanding even this basic conversion highlights the rich history and enduring relevance of Roman numerals.
 From their origins in ancient Rome to their continued use in modern design and numbering systems, Roman numerals serve as a tangible link to the past, a reminder of the ingenuity and legacy of a powerful empire.

 Now that you've unlocked the secret of representing 21 and gained a deeper understanding of Roman numerals, why not put your newfound knowledge to the test?
 Try converting other numbers into Roman numerals, explore the history of this fascinating system, or even incorporate Roman numerals into your own creative projects.
 Share your discoveries and insights with others, and let's keep the legacy of Roman numerals alive!